-Be one of the first to receive a copy of our new eBook “A Short History of Bitcoin Myths”.
-Register your interest here and we’ll send you an invitation to download your complimentary copy as soon as it becomes available.
+This blog is the second extract from our upcoming eBook, “A Short History of Bitcoin Myths”.
+Register your interest, and we'll send you an invitation to download your complimentary copy as soon as it becomes available.
 You can also read other extracts over here:

 In the introduction to our new eBook “A Short History of Bitcoin Myths”, we promised to unmask and expose the parasites that have gained a hold of the Bitcoin brand name and steered the project in the opposite direction that Satoshi Nakamoto intended.